-Boris Johnson has announced a Brexit deal that will be profoundly damaging for Scotland, will take Scotland out of the EU against our will and is economically even worse than Theresa May’s deal.
+Boris Johnson’s Brexit Bill is hurtling Scotland towards the cliff edge with his deeply damaging plans to drag Scotland out of the EU against our will, and is even worse than Theresa May’s deal.

 Boris Johnson’s deal will see every part of the UK get what it wants, except Scotland.
 Wales and England will get the Brexit they vote for, and Northern Ireland will be given a unique deal giving them a closer relationship to the EU.